rlugojr/FSND_P01_Movie_Trailers/README.md

 The instantiated "movie" objects are stored in a list named "movie_list", which is used by "fresh_tomatoes.py" to render the HTML for the web page.

-"entertainement_center.py" is responsible for pulling the movie data, which generates the instances of class "media.Movie" and then executes "fresh_tomatoes.py", which generates the web site HTML file and launches it in a browser.
+"entertainement_center.py" is responsible for pulling the movie data, which generates the instances of class "media.Movie", populates the movie list and then executes "fresh_tomatoes.py", which generates the web site HTML file using the movie list and launches it in a browser.

 * * *